 - Acute Bloody Diarrhea – The symptoms of this are the same the above, but as you can probably imagine it’s a lot more concerning – bloody diarrhea points to a medical problem from within the body as opposed to your dog’s body reacting to an unfriendly food source.
 If you spot blood in your dog’s diarrhea, make an appointment with a vet as quickly as possible.

-- Persistent Diarrhea – This is perhaps the most worrying symptom of all in the dogs – their little bodies cannot cope with continually losing fluid and food through diarrhea, and a persistent diagnosis entails fourteen successive days of the condition.
+- Chronic Diarrhea (Persistent Diarrhea) – This is perhaps the most worrying symptom of all in the dogs – their little bodies cannot cope with continually losing fluid and food through diarrhea, and a persistent diagnosis entails fourteen successive days of the condition.
 Most dogs will not last this long, so if your dog has more than 24 hours of diarrhea, it is worth seeking the help and advice of a professional for your dog’s chronic diarrhea.

 What are the Causes of Diarrhea in Dogs?